Elindorath/finance/ARCHITECTURE.md

   - Candle chart with orders

 Multi processing
-As the program is basically 3 imbricated loops, we can speed it up by spreading loops across multiple processes:
+As the program is basically 3 nested loops, we might speed it up by spreading iterations across multiple processes:
   - First loop : Generations are dependant of the previous one, so they only can be processed in linear order
   - Second loop: World is immutable during the whole process, making it a good candidate to be shared between processes
   - Third loop : Actors are immutable during a generation